sdev11/AFM-Apex-Flipping-Mod-For-Skyblock---bysdev11/README.md

-# AFM-Apex-Flipping-Mod-For-Skyblock---v1_beta-WIP
+# AFM-Apex-Flipping-Mod-For-Skyblock---WIP Ultimate Flipping Mod by sdev11
-run /afm start to initialize the mod. msg me with any suggestions.
+run `/afm start` to initialize the mod. msg me with any suggestions. troubleshoot run `/afm help`